 Two General Assembly seats are up for grabs in special elections.

-In November, District 90 Del.
+Now yes, District 90 just had an election.
+In November, Del.
 Joe Lindsey was re-elected for another term.
 However, days later he resigned, accepting an appointment as a general district court judge in Norfolk.

 In December, another spot was left vacant when Jennifer Carroll Foy resigned from House District 2.
 Foy said she was stepping down to focus on her campaign for governor.